Code-Institute-Submissions/trigg4tables/README.md

 5. **Fonts** The heading fonts were chosen to convey a sense of fun.
 Number and keypad fonts were chosen for legibility.
 Message fonts were chosen to reflect the handwriting of the target audience.

 6. **Preparation** Balsamiq was used to generate [wireframes](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/wireframes.pdf) for various device sizes.
-The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document and [Bootstrap plan](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/bootstrap.PNG) were completed using Microsoft Powerpoint.
+The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document and [Bootstrap plan](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/bootstrap.PNG) were completed using Microsoft Powerpoint and Publisher.
 Testing during development resulted in several changes to the original design with a move away from device keyboards and a reduction in text.

 ## Features